cx-language/cx/docs/book/structs.md

 }
 ```

+Named arguments can be given in any order and can skip fields with
+default values.
+Argument expressions always evaluate in the order written.

 To customize construction, declare a constructor: a member function
 with the same name as the struct.
 It must initialize every field,
 using `this.` to refer to fields shadowed by parameters: